These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to establish the geographic service nexus for presumptive consideration

-Why: Under 38 CFR 3.317, leishmaniasis may be eligible for presumptive service connection for veterans who served in Southwest Asia and qualifying areas.
+Under 38 CFR 3.317, leishmaniasis may be eligible for presumptive service connection for veterans who served in Southwest Asia and qualifying areas.
 Failing to confirm deployment location and dates weakens the nexus.

-Do this instead: Bring deployment orders, DD-214 with theater of service listed, unit records, or any documentation of service in Iraq, Afghanistan, Kuwait, Saudi Arabia, or other qualifying Southwest Asia locations.
+Instead: Bring deployment orders, DD-214 with theater of service listed, unit records, or any documentation of service in Iraq, Afghanistan, Kuwait, Saudi Arabia, or other qualifying Southwest Asia locations.

 Impact: Service connection - without established nexus, the entire claim fails